Audio upgrade for top live music venue, Cambridge Junction

 Share

-Flexibility is key as this well-known regional venue undergoes a complete renovation of its audio infrastructure with Autograph Sound
+Flexibility is key as this well-known regional live music venue undergoes a complete audio upgrade of its sound system with Autograph Sound

-Autograph have a long-standing relationship with the venue and the conversation was originally about replacing their mixing consoles – this led organically to a venue-wide upgrade project in which Autograph created an integrated solution including consoles, loudspeaker systems, a venue-wide Dante network, stage racks and monitors.
-The overall delivery, installation and commissioning was phased as the Junction had to continue as a busy working venue throughout, with completion in summer 2023.
+Autograph has a long-standing relationship with the venue and the conversation was originally about replacing their mixing consoles – this led organically to a venue-wide upgrade project in which Autograph created an integrated solution including consoles, loudspeaker systems, a venue-wide Dante network, stage racks, and monitors.
+The overall delivery, installation, and commissioning was phased as the Junction had to continue as a busy working venue throughout, with completion in summer 2023.

 Two new DiGiCo Quantum 225’s with DQ Racks were supplied and installed by Autograph, along with a with Waves system at FOH in J1.
 All associated hardware was designed into custom-made wheeled racks to allow equipment to be easily relocated throughout the venue as needed.